1 General information

 - internal and external investigations as well as security reviews

-Purposes within the scope of your consent (Art.
-6 para 1a GDPR)
+Purposes in the context of your consent (Art.
+6 (1) a GDPR)

-A processing of your personal data for certain purposes (e.g. use of your e-mail address for marketing purposes) can also take place on the basis of your consent.
-As a rule, you can revoke your consent at any time.
-This also applies to the revocation of declarations of consent given to us before the GDPR came into force, i.e. before 25 May 2018.
-You will be informed separately about the purposes and consequences of a revocation or the non-granting of consent in the corresponding text of the consent.
-As a matter of principle, the revocation of consent will only take effect in the future.
-Processing that took place before the revocation is not affected and remains lawful.
+Your personal data may also be processed for certain purposes with your consent (e.g. use of your e-mail address for marketing purposes).
+Regularly, you can withdraw this consent at any time.
+This also applies to the withdrawal of consents issued to us prior to the GDPR coming into force, i.e. before May 25th, 2018.
+You will be informed separately of the purpose and consequences of your withdrawal or non-issuance of consent in the corresponding consent text.
+The withdrawal of consent is generally only effective for the future.
+Processing that took place before the withdrawal, is not affected and remains lawful.

-Purposes to fulfil legal requirements (Art.
-6 para.
-1 c GDPR) or in the public interest (Art.
-6 para.
-1 e GDPR)
+Purposes for the fulfillment of legal requirements (Art.
+6 (1) c GDPR) or in the public interest (Art.
+6 (1) e GDPR)

-Like everyone who participates in economic activities, we are also subject to a large number of legal obligations.
-These are primarily legal requirements (e.g. trade and tax laws) but may also include regulatory or other official requirements.
-The purposes of processing may include the fulfilment of control and reporting obligations under tax law as well as the archiving of data for the purposes of data protection and data security as well as auditing by tax and other authorities.
-In addition, the disclosure of personal data may become necessary in the course of governmental/judicial action for the purpose of gathering evidence, prosecuting crimes or enforcing civil claims.
+Like everyone who participates in economic activities, we’re also subject to a large number of legal obligations/regulations.
+These are primarily statutory requirements (e.g. commercial and tax laws), but also, regulatory or other official requirements.
+The purposes of the processing may include the fulfilment of fiscal control and reporting obligations, the archiving of data for the purposes of data protection and data security, and the examination by fiscal and other authorities.
+Furthermore, the disclosure of personal data within the framework of official/judicial measures may become necessary for the purpose of collecting evidence, criminal prosecution or enforcement of civil law claims.

 Scope of your obligations to provide us with data

-You only need to provide the information that is necessary to establish and conduct a business relationship with us, or for a pre-contractual relationship with us, or that we are required by law to collect.
-Without this information, we will generally not be able to conclude or execute the contract.
-This may also refer to data required later within the scope of the business relationship.
-If we also request data from you, you will be informed of the voluntary nature of the information separately.
+You only have to provide us with data which is necessary for the establishment and implementation of a business relationship or for a pre-contractual relationship with us or which we are legally obliged to collect.
+Without this data, we will generally not be able to conclude or execute the contract.
+This may also refer to data required later in the course of the business relationship.
+If we request further data from you, you will be informed of the voluntary nature of the information separately.

 We do not use purely automated decision-making procedures pursuant to Article 22 GDPR.
 Should we use such a procedure in individual cases in the future, we will inform you of this separately if this is required by law.
 We may process some of your data with the aim of evaluating certain personal aspects (profiling).